 No.Please dispose of your used oil, batteries, or tires in accordance to Environmental Protection Agency (EPA) standards.

 Road construction is overseen by four main areas: the Capital Improvements Section of the Engineering Division in the Department of Public Works, the Engineering Division of the Development Services Department (DSD), Sandoval County, and the New Mexico Department of Transportation (NMDOT).
-The Capital Improvements Section takes care of road construction on capital projects, a list of which can be found on the Capital Improvement Projects page.
+The Capital Improvements Section takes care of road construction on capital projects, a list of which can be found on the Current City Projects page.
 The Engineering Division of DSD handles the road construction of new subdivisions or for commercial development.
 Sandoval County typically does work outside the City Limits, but occasionally does work within City Limits.
 NMDOT handles road construction on state roads: NM 528, US 550, and Paseo del Volcan (NM 347).

 Construction and maintenance of NM 528, as well as, US 550, and Paseo del Volcan (NM 347) is conducted by the New Mexico Department of Transportation (NMDOT).